Glossary » B » Bull

 Examples of Bull Markets

-• Mid-2000s, U.S. housing prices soared, leading to a bubble that burst and contributed to the 2008 financial crisis.
+• In the mid-2000s, U.S. housing prices skyrocketed, contributing to the 2008 financial crisis.

 Finding Bullish Stocks